Schiff dismisses Trump 'nonsense' after threat to use executive privilege to block witnesses

 A claim by the president that executive privilege applies to Bolton could be ruled upon by Roberts at the trial.
 But Senate rules allow Roberts to instead let senators decide.

-On the other hand, Bolton might defer to an objection by the president’s lawyers and decline to answer any questions regarding conversations that he may have had with Trump and others at the White House.
+On the other hand, Bolton might defer to an objection by the president’s lawyers and decline to answer any questions regarding conversations he may have had with Trump and others at the White House.

 SENATORS PLAY WITH FIDGET SPINNERS, STRESS BALLS TO PASS TIME DURING IMPEACHMENT

-In their final day of arguments, Democrats argued that Trump obstructed Congress by thwarting the House inquiry into his efforts to seek foreign intervention in his reelection bid asking Ukraine to dirty up Joe Biden, and his son, Hunter, with investigations.
+In their final day of arguments, Democrats argued that Trump obstructed Congress by thwarting the House inquiry into his efforts to seek foreign intervention in his reelection bid by asking Ukraine to dirty up Joe Biden, and his son, Hunter Biden, with investigations.

 "There's a toxic mess at 1600 Pennsylvania Avenue, and I humbly suggest that it's our collective job on behalf of the American people to try to clean it up," Rep. Hakeem Jeffries, D-N.Y., said.
 "President Trump tried to cheat.
 He got caught and then he worked hard to cover it up."